Frequently Asked Questions:

 Most people can use mediation.
 Couples in high conflict or on-going disputes can do well in mediation and in fact will have the most to benefit by coming to a resolution.
 Even if you have already entered the legal system you can often still choose to use mediation instead of, or along with the legal process.

 The length of time to come to an agreement will of course depend on how simplified or complicated your personal situation is.
-In most situations we will meet every few weeks until your agreement is complete.
+In most situations clients prefer to have about two weeks in between meetings, and meet 2-3 times.
+Most meetings are 2 hours in length.
 Most couples can reach an agreement within 2-4 months.
 Usually the timing depends on your own schedules, willingness to meet, and preparedness to discuss the necessary issues.

-You should consult a lawyer if you want legal advice.
+You are not required to use a lawyer, but I always strongly recommend that you receive independent legal advice before finalizing your agreement.
 You will receive lots of legal information throughout the mediation process, but a lawyer will advise you on what is specifically in your best legal interest.
 Some people choose to also involve a lawyer throughout the process and bring that information to mediation.
-Others choose to have a lawyer to review their agreement (this is called ILA, independent legal advice) when it's complete.
+Others choose to have a lawyer to review their agreement (this is called ILA, independent legal advice) when it’s complete.
 There are some that feel comfortable without legal advice.

 In marriage counselling the counselor will typically listen to both sides of the story and then tell you what they think and what you should do.
 Counselling often involves looking at psychological issues of family of origin or mental health.